SudoPseudo/ErrorFlow/Readme.md

-This program emulates the functionality of TensorFlow:
+This program is a lightweight version TensorFlow, with the same functionality:
 It never works, and instead outputs a random error.

 To run: